-Unlike his Greek counterpart, the ancient Roman King of the Gods otherwise known as Jupiter was an exemplary role model of upstanding morals and impartiality.
-Many depictions of Jupiter (as seen above) show the Roman god accompanied by an eagle, a symbol of high mindedness and wisdom.
+Unlike his ancient Greek counterpart, the mythological Roman King of the Gods known as Jupiter was a heavenly role model of exemplary morals who ruled over all of Creation with unfaltering impartiality.
+Many depictions of Jupiter (as seen above) show the Roman god accompanied by an eagle, symbolizing the divine King’s sense of high- minded fairness and upstanding wisdom.

 Jupiter – The Power Source behind Santa & Saints, Alike

-In the summer of 2009 astronomers noticed a significant change had occurred on Jupiter’s surface.
-A large indentation hole became suddenly visible, leading scientists to theorize the King of Planets had been a direct hit by an asteroid the size of the Pacific Ocean!
-Imagine if our fragile, blue marble of a planet was the bullseye of this massive hurdling space rock instead of mighty Jupiter……moving right along.
+In the summer of 2009 astronomers noticed a significant change had occurred on the surface of the King of Planets.
+A large indentation hole suddenly became visible, leading scientists to theorize Jupiter had been a direct hit by an asteroid the size of the Pacific Ocean.

-Size comparison between our planet and our planetary protector, Jupiter.
+Size comparison between the Earth and its planetary protector, Jupiter.

 Jupiter, Ancient Rome’s Righteous Ruler

 Mythologically, Jupiter’s name is derived from the King of Gods from ancient Roman myth.
 Unlike his philandering Greek counterpart who would drop all kingly duties whenever any woman and/or occasional boy of above average looks crossed his field of vision, Jupiter was revered by the Romans as a paragon of goodness, whose actions were based in benevolence and mercy versus any kind of vindictive thunder bolt throwing or seductive shape shifting.